code-mattclaffey/Performance-Kit-V2/_site/tutorials/03/index.md

 ### Image formats

 To further bring balance to having a performant website and a high quality imagary, we now want to start looking at what image formats we can use for our site.
-In the past we just used JPEG's and PNG's but there are other options out there which can massive improve
+In the past we just used JPEG's and PNG's but there are other options out there which can massive improve the performance of our web page.

 #### WebP